neatnik/omg.lol/info/Community/irc.md

 ### Hiding your IP address

 If you’d like to hide your connection details, you can request a _vhost_ or _virtual hostname_.
-Just ask our friendly bot, penelope, in any channel she’s in: `!vhost [vhost]`, where `[vhost]` is whatever virtual hostname you’d like to use.
-You can be pretty creative here.
+Just pop into #general and type this:

+`!vhost omg.lol`

+You could use something else, if you’d like (anything will work as long as it looks like a valid hostname).
+Feel free to be creative.

 ### Channels